-On the issue of use, the uncontradicted evidence of record is that the Disputed Domain Name was used to resolve to a website bearing the "Complainant's well-known CHEWY Marks and copyrighted product photographs and descriptions" from the Complainant's official website, and offering pet related goods for sale.
+On the issue of use, the uncontradicted evidence of record is that the Disputed Domain Name was used to resolve to a website bearing images, products and artwork from the Complainant's genuine online store, and offering what appears to be MADEWELL goods for sale.
 In line with prior UDRP panel decisions, the Panel finds that this misconduct is an intentional attempt to attract, for commercial gain, Internet users to the Respondent's website by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the Respondent's website (see WIPO Overview 3.0, section 3.1.4).